Self-help software for disputing your medical bill.

 What your $19.97 report includes

-• Up to 5 letter templates — chosen for your bill (dispute, itemized request, financial assistance, surprise-billing notice, settlement, or debt validation when applicable)
+• Up to 5 dispute letters drafted for your specific bill — chosen from the most-effective formats (line-by-line dispute, itemized-statement request, financial assistance, surprise-billing notice, settlement, or debt validation when applicable)

 • Relevant legal references gathered — drawn from HIPAA §164.524, ACA §501(r), the No Surprises Act, FDCPA §1692g, and EMTALA, when applicable to your bill

-• Financial assistance programs you may qualify for, with a §501(r) application template
+• Financial assistance programs you may qualify for, with a §501(r) charity-care request letter drafted

 • Escalation reference — specific oversight offices named, so you know where to take it next if needed